dubzrn/dubzrn/README.md

 <a name="about_me"></a>
 ## 👤 About Me

-I'm Natalia Ryabova, currently aiding with programming cirricula while pursuing my Bachelor's Degree in Computer Science at Harper College in Palatine, Illinois.
-I am both a tech enthusiast and a creative mind, aiming to bridge the gap between technology and people through elegant and efficient web solutions.
-When I'm not coding or studying, I enjoy contributing to open source and engaging with the tech community.
+I'm Natalia Ryabova, currently assisting with Programming and Web Development cirricula while pursuing my Bachelor's Degree in Computer Science at Harper College in Palatine, Illinois.
+I'm an experienced (almost) full-stack programmer, a tech enthusiast and a creative mind, aiming to bridge the gap between technology and people through elegant and efficient web solutions.
+When I'm not coding or studying, I enjoy contributing to open source and engaging with the tech community across my favorite forums.

 ---